Princen08/hunger-food/auth-service/README.md

 http://localhost:<PORT>/api-docs
 ```

+## Logging

+The service uses Winston for logging, with logs stored in both the console and MongoDB.
+Logs include timestamps, log levels, and request IDs for better observability.

 ## Scripts

 - `npm run start`: Start the application.
 - `npm run build`: Build the TypeScript project.
 - `npm run dev`: Start the application in development mode with hot-reloading.

+## Deployment

+The service is configured for deployment on Vercel.
+The `vercel.json` file specifies the build and routing configuration.

 ## License